pachyderm/docs/content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

+---
+# metadata #
-# Deploy Pachyderm on AWS
+title:  Deploy Pachyderm on AWS
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 For a quick test installation of Pachyderm on AWS (suitable for development), jump to our [Quickstart page](../quickstart/).